 Use Tax Example

 In the state of Texas, a contractor needs to pay different tax amounts on different material items within a single job.
 For example, if a job is a state job and therefore tax exempt, most material purchased for the job is non-taxable.
-However, some material (e.g., material not left in the building, such as concrete forms) is taxable even on a tax-exempt job.
+However, some material (for example, material not left in the building, such as concrete forms) is taxable even on a tax-exempt job.

 To further complicate matters, in many cases the vendor will not list the correct sales tax amount on the invoice.
 For example, the vendor may be invoicing several material items for a job.
 Since the job is tax exempt, the vendor has not charged any sales tax on the invoice.
 However, some of the line items are taxable.
 In this case, the correct sales tax needs to be calculated by the user, added to the invoice amount, and posted to accounts payable and paid to the vendor.
 The vendor needs to be able to see the tax amount paid to advise them how much tax to remit to the state.